 By consistently following a tried and true strategy over many years, long-term wealth is highly achievable with the right mindset.

-To get there, the saving and investing strategies we often talk about on this blog need to become habitual, like morning coffee.
+To get there, saving and investing strategies need to become habitual, like morning coffee.

 Here are seven smart money habits to help you achieve long-term wealth.